samul-1/C-FileStorage-Server-and-Client/README.md

 `scerrhand.h` - macros for handling errors from system calls

-`misc.h` - miscellaneous utility functions
+`misc.h` - miscellaneous utility functions and macros

+`clientServerProtocol.h` - macros related to the communication protocol between clients and the server